timtorChen/rustic-exporter/README.md

 #### Configuration file

 The configuration file is in TOML format, and follows the rustic [supported services](https://rustic.cli.rs/docs/commands/init/services.html).
+You can also interpolate environment variables in the configuration file using a `${VARIABLE}` syntax.
+They are interpolated and replaced into the configuration file at runtime.

 ```toml
 # Local